iz-garland/iz-garland.github.io/README.md

 I am part of the [Galaxy Zoo](https://www.zooniverse.org/projects/zookeeper/galaxy-zoo/) collaboration, a project that invites volunteers to aid in classification of galaxy morphology - check out the newest project on Hawaii Two-0 data, part of the larger Cosmic Dawn survey.

-I regularly take part in outreach sessions with [LUniverse Planetarium](https://www.lancaster.ac.uk/physics/outreach/planetarium/), bringing the wonder of space to schools and the wider public.
-We provide a 30 minute immersive tour of the solar system in the planetarium, and run crafts where children can design their own planet.
-This gets them to think imaginatively about what sort of planet humans could survive on.
-I've also been part of the Planetarium Team at events for the wider public, such as showcasing [brand new JWST images](https://www.lancaster.ac.uk/news/lancaster-university-chosen-to-showcase-first-ever-colour-images-of-early-universe-in-morecambe) in July 2022, and [UlverSTEM](https://fesp.org.uk/ulverstem/), a science festival for people living in and around Ulverston, Cumbria.

-I have previously worked as a Post-Graduate Teaching Assistant at Lancaster for modules PHYS133, PHYS134, PHYS135 (Practical Laboratory I, II, III), PHYS264 (Astrophysics I), and PHYS322 (Statistical Physics).
-I have also co-supervised a number of MPhys students, including A. Imaz-Blanco, M. Silcock, and L. Potts.

 I use they/them pronouns.

 [CV](Curriculum_Vitae.pdf)